rbind/blog.jemu.name/content/posts/2020-06-04-some-light-web-scraping-of-the-new-atp-site/index.en.markdown

 There are two main "tricks" to successful web-scraping (in my admittedly limited experience):

-1. Get as close to the information you care about by using / identifying CSS selectors.
+1. Get as close to the information you care about by using / identifying appropriate CSS selectors.
 2. Whittle down text content as needed by trying to not have regular expressions wear you down.

 For step 1, I like using [SelectorGadget], but you may be more comfortable using your favorite browser's developer tools, or looking at the site's HTML source, or being *really* good at guessing.